awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-page-scrolling-provision-resources.md

    For more information on the `create-stack` command parameters, see the [AWS CLI Command Reference guide](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html), and the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.

 **Note**
-If you create anoher stack using this template, you must change the stream name in the `setup.yaml` or you encounter an error\.
+If you create another stack using this template, you must change the stream name in the `setup.yaml` or you encounter an error\.